1iveowl/SSDP.UPnP.PCL/README.md

 await controlPoint.SendMSearch(mSearchMessage);
 ```

-Notice that you should create your own instance of the MSearch class and base and that it must implement the `IMSearchRequest` Interface.
-Something like this:
+Notice that you must create your own instance of the MSearch class and that it must implement the `IMSearchRequest` Interface.
+It could be as simple as below or it could be more complex.
+You could even give the class a different name.
+It all depends on your needs.
+Only requirement is that it implements the interface `IMSearchRequest`:

 ```csharp
 internal class MSearch : IMSearchRequest